numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 2. Preprocess the datasets

-3. Build and train a LSTM network from scratch
+3. Build and train an LSTM network from scratch

 4. Perform sentiment analysis on collected speeches